 9–10 a.m.: First Look — The fair opens early for Smith freshmen and sophomores!
 Get a chance to visit with companies particularly interested in underclassmen before the rush of the fair starts.

 10 a.m.–2 p.m.: Fair Opens — The fair is open to Smith undergraduate majors, Smith undergraduate alumni, and QUEST students.

-This summer, the Smith Career Fair app will be updated with all fall fair information, including a full company list and detailed profiles.
+This January, the Smith Career Fair app will be updated with all spring fair information, including a full company list and detailed profiles.

 Guidelines for Business Professional Dress